MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationMeRubric.md

   - `[Grading <IMicrosoftGraphEducationAssignmentGradeType>]`: educationAssignmentGradeType
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
-  - `[LastModifiedDateTime <DateTime?>]`: Moment in time when the resource was last modified.
-The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Levels <IMicrosoftGraphRubricLevel[]>]`: The collection of levels making up this rubric.
     - `[Description <IMicrosoftGraphEducationItemBody>]`: educationItemBody
     - `[DisplayName <String>]`: The name of this rubric level.